 You will be asked to lie on a narrow table that slides into the center of the CT scanner.

 Once you are inside the scanner, the machine's x-ray beam rotates around you.
 (Modern "spiral" scanners can perform the exam without stopping.)

-Let your doctor know if you have ever had a reaction to contrast.
-You may need to take medications before the test in order to safely receive this substance.
+Let your health care provider know if you have ever had a reaction to contrast.
+You may need to take medicines before the test in order to avoid this problem.

 If you weigh more than 300 pounds, find out if the CT machine has a weight limit.
 Too much weight can cause damage to the scanner's working parts.

 You will be asked to remove jewelry and wear a hospital gown during the study.